rafsanjani/rafsanjani/README.md

 - 💬 Ask me about any of the tech stacks listed below
 - 😄 Passionate about clean and maintainable code
-- ⚡ Fun fact: I still thin PES is better than FIFA
+- ⚡ Fun fact: I still think PES is better than FIFA

 **✨ Tech stacks i currently use**
 <br>